HomeofNever/Principle-of-Software/answers/hw4_problem2.md

 The strategy when doing blackbox testing is to analysis different path the methods possibly go through.

+The basic idea here I do is to constructing and cross testing objects with mixed criterias.

 ### Edge

 There are several differnt kind of edges: